idrees535/Uniswap-V3-Simulator/README.md

 It features several helper functions, such as util, constants, and tx_dict, among others.
 The core components of this simulator are `UniV3Simulator.py` and `analysis.py`:

 - `UniV3Simulator.py`: Manages the deployment of V3 core and token contracts, and contains functions for interacting with Uniswap V3 pools and tokens as well as retrieving pool state information.
-- `analysis.py`: Utilized for conducting various analyses, leveraging the functions defined in `UniV3Simulator.py`.
+- `analysis.ipynb`: Utilized for conducting various analyses, leveraging the functions defined in `UniV3Simulator.py`.

 ## Setup Instructions